 “The GolfBlaster3D is so advanced and accurate,” said Jan Burger, Owner of GolfBlaster3D.
 “The system deploys a unique dual sensor tracking method that gathers information from both the golf ball and the club head.
 Therefore it is capable of detecting every possible kind of shot played with the ultimate of accuracy.
 Hooks, slices, fades, draws, lobs, pitches, putts etc are all reproduced with fantastic realism.
 We cannot imagine any other system having the same amount of accuracy and realism.”

 COST: GolfBlaster3D simulators run from $25,000 to $55,000 and 40 courses available.

 TruGolf out of Centerville, Utah offers affordable golf simulators.

-The Technique consists of 3 different models: Technique Personal, Technique Pro, and Technique Prestige.
-Each Technique consists of an easy to assemble aluminum frame with netting, our TruTrac Dual Tracking System with Integrated Swing Analyzer and are loaded with technology previously only available with very high-end systems.
+The Technique consists of three different models: Technique Personal, Technique Pro, and Technique Prestige.
+Each Technique consists of an easy to assemble aluminum frame with netting, their TruTrac Dual Tracking System with Integrated Swing Analyzer and are loaded with technology previously only available with very high-end systems.

 TruGolf also can integrate TrackMan or FlightScope with their premium systems for home and business models.

 “Built for lasting performance in a commercial environment and flexible in design to appeal to any aesthetic; our system is fully customizable, allowing you to create an environment the entire family can embrace,” said Dave Ashby, executive vice president for TruGolf.